 - Hard and soft skills

 - Culture fit

-A good interview is all about what you ask the applicant — and how you score their answers.
-A structured list of questions that are the same for every candidate keeps your interview process consistent and objective.
+A good interview is all about what you ask the applicant — and how you rate their answers.
+And using a structured list of the same questions for every candidate will keep your interview process consistent and objective.

 Choose relevant questions based on necessary soft skills, common workplace challenges, and levels of experience.
 For more help with interview questions, check out our article on how to nail each stage of the hiring process.

 And remember, each interview is a touchpoint that your candidates have with your company culture.
 Make sure you embody it and show respect for your applicants by:

 - Not repeating the same questions at different interview stages